 As we map business workflows, we perform a value/non-value assessment of the work performed.
 Only about 20% of work has value in most organizations and we see common causes of non-value work.
 Most organizations see some version of the most common causes of non-value work outlined below.

-10 common causes of non-value work.
+Fix these 10 common causes of non-value work.

 1. Stop using paper.

 Paper needs to be handled, copied, secured, scanned, filed, accessed, retained and, finally, disposed of.
 These are all non-value activities.
 Paper is also expensive and causes harm to the environment.

 The latest, needed information should be organized and stored so that it is readily accessible to authorized users, like a shared drive.
 Users access what they need when they need it; they should not be relying on or waiting for someone else to send or deliver information.

 Reviewing and checking work has some value in preventing downstream problems.
 But second or third checks add no value to the process flow or the output.
 Excessive review and checks slow the process down while supporting less thorough attention and accountability by the first party.